-The sleep environemnt should be one that encourages sleep.
+The sleep environment should be one that encourages sleep.
 The room should be as dark as possible, quiet and without distractions, and cold.

 Cold meaning a temperature between 65 and 70 degrees Fahrenheit with 65 being optimal for sleep.
 Cold meaning an appropriate amount of clothing and blankets.
 Cold meaning with clothes that are breathable in case the body needs to regulate temperature.

 You can strengthen your child's drive to sleep by having a consistent wake routine and sleep routine.
-Having a consistent routine cues to your child's brain so that she know's what to expect.
+Having a consistent routine cues to your child's brain so that they know what to expect.
 Subconsciously, your child will start to get tired if every night before bed you spend time going through the same routine.

 The systems within our bodies are heavily regulated by our circadian rhythms.
-It is important that your child is sleeping at the appropriate time of day for her age.
-If she goes down for a nap when she is too awake or overtired, this will prevent the quality sleep that she gets when the timing is correct.
+It is important that your child is sleeping at the appropriate time of day for their age.
+If they goes down for a nap when they are too awake or overtired, this will prevent the quality sleep that they get when the timing is correct.
 Typically the start of AM naps fall around 9AM, PM naps somewhere between 12PM and 1PM, and bedtimes between 6PM and 7:30PM.
 Each child is different and the age of your child will matter when it comes to certain times, however, most children do not fall far from this timeline.
-For more information regarding an appropriate schedule for your child's age, check out my post on
+For more information regarding an appropriate schedule for your child's age, check out my post